 - Strict no-logs policy

 - Split tunneling only available on Windows, Android, Chrome, and Firefox apps

 THE BEST VPN FOR SPLIT TUNNELING:NordVPN’s split tunneling features complement its robust suite of security features and fast connection speeds.
-Try it out first by using its 30-day money back guarantee.
+Try it out first by using its risk-free 30-day money-back guarantee.